Michael Dal Colle: Playing career

 After the 2021–22 season, Dal Colle was not re-signed by the Islanders, making him an unrestricted free agent.
 On September 15, 2022, Dal Colle signed a professional try-out with the Ottawa Senators.
 He was released from the tryout on October 1, 2022.
 With his options in North America limited, Dal Colle embarked on a career abroad, signing a one-year contract with Finnish club, HC TPS of the Liiga, on October 16, 2022.
 In the 2022–23 season, Dal Colle made 36 regular season appearances with TPS, adapting to the European size rink with 4 goals and 15 assists for 19 points.

 Leaving TPS at the conclusion of the season, Dal Colle continued his career in Europe by signing a one-year contract with Iserlohn Roosters of the Deutsche Eishockey Liga (DEL), on July 27, 2023.

-Dal Colle enjoyed two seasons in the DEL with the Roosters before leaving at the conclusion of his contract to sign a two-year deal with Belarusian club, HC Dinamo Minsk of the KHL, on August 22, 2025.
+Dal Colle enjoyed two seasons in the DEL with the Roosters before leaving at the conclusion of his contract to sign a two-year deal with Belarusian club, HC Dinamo Minsk of the Kontinental Hockey League, on August 22, 2025.
+Dal Colle made just 7 appearances with Minsk in the 2025–26 season before leaving the club by mutual consent at the mid-p[oint of the campaign.

+As a free agent, Dal Colle resumed playing in the following season by agreeing to a one-year contract with newly formed Milano HC of the ICE Hockey League on June 19, 2026.